-No specific skills, background, or technical experience are necessary to be eligible for the Fellowship, but the selection committee values particular qualities in applicants that may be demonstrated through past experience such as commitment to service and helping others, ability to work well in a collaborative environment, aptitude for leadership, good communication skills, openness to working with people of difference, humility, flexibility, and adaptability.
+No specific skills, background, or technical experience are necessary to be eligible for the Fellowship.
+The selection committee looks for consistent decent academic performance by an applicant and for activities carried out during school and college days that show individual excellence at sports, art or technology or commitment to service and helping others; ability to work well in a collaborative environment; aptitude for leadership; good communication skills; humility and adaptability.

 3. How do I apply for Young India Fellowship?